freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ```
 Guess what?
 All three of these elements break several criteria of WCAG and therefore are not accessible at all.

-The first element breaks the so-called 'name, role, value'-criterium, which states that all elements on a web page should expose their name, their role (like button) and their value (like the contents of an edit field) to assistive technologies.
+The first element breaks the so-called "name, role, value"-criterium, which states that all elements on a web page should expose their name, their role (like button) and their value (like the contents of an edit field) to assistive technologies.
 This div actually doesn't provide any of the three, rendering it invisible to screen-readers.

 The second element looks like a heading visually after styling it with CSS, but semantically is a span.
 Therefore, assistive technologies won't know it's a heading.
 A screen-reader will read this as regular text, instead of a heading.
 Screen-readers often have a hotkey to quickly jump to the nearest heading, this heading will not be included in that scope.